Webster police release new details in alleged abduction, sexual assault of 12-year-old girl

 The suspect vehicle is described as a black, two-door car with a light interior.

-The male was described as being white with blonde hair, a “skinny” face, and light facial hair growth.
+The man was described as being white with blonde hair, a “skinny” face, and light facial hair growth.

-Authorities are expected to provide more information during a 1 p.m. press conference.

 The incident is being investigated by Webster police, detectives from the Connecticut State Police, and the Worcester District Attorney’s Office.